xrcyz/xrcyz.github.io/_drafts/2022-04-24-neural-cellular-automata-writeup.md

 ## Raymarching 3D textures

 In Feb 2020 the article [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/) dropped on Distill, with its mind-blowing demonstration of cellular automata to regenerate images from a single pixel.
 Then in June 2021 the paper [Differentiable Programming of Reaction-Diffusion Patterns](https://selforglive.github.io/alife_rd_textures/) showed examples of 'volumetric texture synthesis', where 2D update rules can be applied to spaces of higher dimensionality.
+I decided to try it.

 Up until this point I had been copying and pasting snippets of shader code without really understanding why they work.
 I took a detour through [Introduction to Computer Graphics](https://math.hws.edu/graphicsbook/index.html) to learn the minimum OpenGL.
 Then I used the [Volumetric Sandbox](https://www.shadertoy.com/view/Ml3SD4) by Flyguy as a template for raymarching 3D textures.
 I also referenced a lot of code from [Paul Wheeler](https://openprocessing.org/user/254459?view=sketches) and [Dave Pagurek](https://openprocessing.org/user/67809?view=sketches) on OpenProcessing.